newrouge/newrouge.github.io/_posts/2021-01-01-Powervision-1.md

 ## In the next episode

-- Firmware reverse engineering and emulation (focus on the USB Link prioprietary protocol)
+- Firmware reverse engineering and emulation (focus on the USB Link proprietary protocol)
 - Loot (passwords, encryption keys...)
 - Buffer overflow